PUMNL/nl.pum.cms/README.md

 * DrupalCms: PostLookups (Hourly): Post lookup tables to the DrupalCMS with rest call.
 * DrupalCms: Remove (Daily) Removes the subscriptions from the CMS.
 When testing these jobs can be executed manually.
 In productions they must be enabled.

+## Logging
+The processing uses a intermediate tale `pum_cms_submission`.
+It has the following columns:

+* `id` technical key.
+* `entity` submission entity that is read.
+At the moment NewsLetterSubscription, ClientRegistration and ExpertApplication.
+* `state` : N=Not Processed, P=Processed, F=Failure, D=Deleted (from the CMS site)
+* `submission` : the submission from the CMS site in JSON format.
+* `failure` : if a submission could not be processed because of an failure it can be found here.